wso2-incubator/kube-resource-analyzer/README.md

 ## Recommendation Algorithm Notebook

-The second notebook contains an implementation of the recommendation algorithm using the data collected from the first notebook.
+The second notebook contains an implementation of the recommendation algorithm which will calculate request, limit values for cpu and memory for containers using their perf data.
+These recommendations will improve resource utilisation/performance/stability by addressing underprovsioning and overprovisioning of resources.